SeerLite/path-resolve.kak/README.md

 [~/dir/dir/symlink/dir] ../../dir/dir/symlink/symlink.txt [+] 1 sel - client0@[413612]
 ```

-relapath.kak provides alternative `:change-directory` and `:edit` commands and exposes `buffile` and `bufname` options as non-dereferencing variants to their builtin `%val` values.
+relapath.kak provides alternative wrappers for the `:change-directory` and `:edit[!]` commands and exposes `buffile` and `bufname` options as non-dereferencing variants to their builtin `%val` values.

 Additionally, the options `cwd` and `pretty_cwd` exist for your scripting/modeline needs.
 They're pretty much what you can imagine: `/home/you/projects` vs `~/projects`.
 See [Configuration/Modeline](#modeline).